 Should I explain what the teacher is doing to my child so they could follow better?

 - The best way to learn music is through experience and interaction rather than instructions.
-Taiko Tot is a musical experience and learning music is similar to the experience of learning a new language.
+Taiko Tots is a musical experience and learning music is similar to the experience of learning a new language.
 When children first learn how to speak, they imitate what they are exposed to in everyday life.
 This applies to learning music too!
-Simply engage your body in listening and moving along with the music, and let your body internalize the music.
+Simply engage your body in listening and moving along with the music, and then let your body internalize the music.